j4w8n/pijoy/README.md

 - Easily create API error responses.
 - No need to come up with your own format.
-- Get started by just passing in an HTTP status code.
+- Get started by just passing in an HTTP status code or Error.
-- Customize with your own errors.
+- Customize with your own error instances.
 - Interoperability with other systems that use the standard.

 ## Definitions

 "problem details" - An RFC-defined JSON format that provides actionable information about errors returned from an API.

-"problem instance" - A specific instance of a problem detail, with a few guaranteed pieces of information.
+"problem instance" - A specific instance of a problem detail, guaranteed to have a `status`, `type`, and `title`.

 ## RFC Explainer